 IKEA Platform Beds

-In our testing, we find that heavier mattresses, especially our natural rubber mattresses from Berkeley Ergonomics, Green Sleep and Sleeptek, simply do not work well on the bowed Ikea slats.
+In our testing, we find that heavier mattresses, especially our natural rubber mattresses from Berkeley Ergonomics and Sleeptek, simply do not work well on the bowed Ikea slats.
 Our customers have reported sagging and dipping of their mattress, in some cases after one night.

 Genuine European bowed slats, such as the model we offer from Berkeley Ergonomics, work perfectly as a replacement for the Ikea slat system.